Trinity Academy Faculty

 4th Grade Teacher

 Morgan and her husband Jim live in rural Littleton with their two youngest children.
 Most of her education and previous work experience has been in early childhood and elementary education.
 Before God opened the door for their family at Trinity in 2018, Morgan spent the previous five years homeschooling her children.
-Their oldest son, Samuel lives with his wife Johanna in Roodhouse, while both Elijah and Mark are students at Trinity.
-In her spare time, Morgan enjoys reading, cuddling with her dachshund, flower gardening and watching St. Louis Cardinals baseball.
+Their oldest son, Samuel, graduated high school in 2018 and currently lives nearby with his wife Johanna.
+Elijah and Mark are both students at Trinity.
+In her spare time, Morgan enjoys reading, cuddling with her dachshund, flower gardening, and watching St. Louis Cardinals baseball.
 She feels very blessed to be serving with the amazing team at TA and is passionate about instilling Biblical Truth into the hearts and minds of her students.

 5th Grade Teacher